huggingface/blog/inferentia-llama2.md

 ### Encoding time

-The encoding time is the time in seconds required to process the input tokens and generate the first output token.
+The encoding time is the time required to process the input tokens and generate the first output token.
 It is a very important metric, as it corresponds to the latency directly perceived by the user when streaming generated tokens.

 We test the encoding time for increasing context sizes, 256 input tokens corresponding roughly to a typical Q/A usage, while 768 is more typical of a Retrieval Augmented Generation (RAG) use-case.

 The "budget" model is deployed on an `inf2.xlarge` instance while other models are deployed on an `inf2.48xlarge` instance.

+Encoding time is expressed in **seconds**.

 |   input tokens  |   Llama2 7B latency  |   Llama2 7B throughput  |   Llama2 13B latency  |   Llama2 13B throughput  |   Llama2 7B budget  |
 |-----------------|----------------------|-------------------------|-----------------------|--------------------------|---------------------|